freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-455-powers-with-trailing-digits/index.md

 ---
-title: Problem 455: Powers With Trailing Digits
+title: Powers With Trailing Digits
 ---
 ## Problem 455: Powers With Trailing Digits